 Werribee Mansion offered plenty of cool promenades to hide from the midday heat while enjoying one’s cafe-au-lait.

 A moment in the sun – and a wonderful way for me to finish off my Summer holidays.
-That’s right – Ruby Slipper are back in the saddle and looking forward to an exciting, imaginative and adventuresome 2014.
+That’s right – Ruby Assembly are back in the saddle and looking forward to an exciting, imaginative and adventuresome 2014.